DELROSARIO-KristanneGerardR/ECE2112-PA2/README.md

 <br>

 ## Divisible by 3 Problem:
-Step 1: Same as the previous problem, we import the ```numpy``` library before we try to code as its functions will be required.
-Though Python alone can handle this, the inclusion of the NumPy library gives faster operations and built-in methods for arrays, reshaping, and math.
+<p align="justify">Step 1: Same as the previous problem, we import the ```numpy``` library before we try to code as its functions will be required.
+Though Python alone can handle this, the inclusion of the NumPy library gives faster operations and built-in methods for arrays, reshaping, and math.</p>

 ```py
 import numpy as np
 ```